Creating, Searching and Sharing Keys in Composable is extremely easy to do. To get started, simply click on the key icon in the sidebar:

 This is especially useful when developing multiple DataFlows that may require the use of these "global variables" (e.g., a string that stores a path to a shared network folder).

-Be sure to Save your Key (upper right button) once you fill out all the required information.
+Save your Key (upper right button) once you fill out all the required information.

 Sharing a Key